Georgiana Leicester, Baroness de Tabley: Later life

-Sleeping Nymph and Cupid. now at Petworth House.
+Sleeping Nymph and Cupid, by John Hoppner, now at Petworth House.
 The model for the nymph was said at the time to be Georgina Maria Cottin.

 The couple weathered the scandal and remained together until Georgina's death on November 5, 1859, in Brighton.
 They lived in properties adjacent to her elder son George, 2nd Baron de Tabley.
 Though Frederick remarried after Georgina died, when he died in 1873, he was buried alongside her.